Component Schema: The Complete Guide

 Under the Hood:

 property is used by the Weaverse Studio to generate the UI controls.
-When a user changes a value in the inspector, the Weaverse Studio updates the component's data, which triggers a re-render with the new values.
+When a user changes a value in the settings panel, the Weaverse Studio updates the component's data, which triggers a re-render with the new values.

 The schema also influences data initialization.
 The generateDataFromSchema